-Often times these decorative displays of plant material intended to provide shelter to overwintering insects are called bug hotels or insect houses.
-Perhaps they should be called bug hostels because the rooms are available to all but they do need to bring their own sleeping bag.
-Ok, so bugs don’t have sleeping bags but some do bring their eggs or larva (sorry) for winter protection and gestation, while others have been known to fill up the hole with mud behind them.
+Oftentimes these decorative displays of plant material intended to provide shelter to overwintering insects are called “bug hotels” or “insect houses.”
+Perhaps they should be called “bug hostels” because the rooms are available to all, but they do need to bring their own sleeping bag.
+Okay, so bugs don’t have sleeping bags, but some do bring their eggs or larva (sorry) for winter protection and gestation, while others have been known to fill up the hole with mud behind them.
 Setting up different protected areas in your bug hostel will let the bugs find a room that suits them and prepare it as they wish.

 Many garden bees are ground dwellers so they won’t have a need for a hotel room.
 They will dig a little hole in the soil for winter hibernation and you may see some groggy bumblebees when you are out digging in early spring if you wake them too early.
 Solitary bees, however, like to nest in hollow stems for the winter.
 Contrary to their title, they will often pack a number of bees in a stem before closing off the opening with some mud and then having a good snooze until spring.

 Ladybugs like to overwinter as large groups in between dry plant material.
 Some twigs packed together give the ladybugs plenty of room to squeeze in and wait for warmer days and eating aphids.
-More about ladybugs as garden helpers in this post on attracting beneficial insects.
+Read more about attracting ladybugs as garden helpers in this post:

-Many other insects will have all sorts of nesting needs.
-By providing a variety of plant material into your bug hostel you will encourage all sorts of garden friends to lodge.
+Many other insects will have all sorts of different nesting needs.
+By providing a variety of plant material in your bug hotel you will encourage all sorts of garden friends to lodge.
 How can you be sure that you are only providing shelter for beneficial insects?
 Well, you can’t.
 It’s a tough world out there and at times bad bugs (earwigs – yuck!!) will move in.
-Some may even eat their neighbours.
+Some may even eat their neighbors.
 You can’t control what happens in the bug hostel, just trust that if you provide enough space for the good guys, you can create balance in the garden.